top of page

 I keep my orchids near a window where they receive gentle light.
 If you notice your orchid’s leaves yellowing, that could mean it is getting too much direct sun.
 If this happens, try moving the plant a little further away from the window, or you could try placing it near a window that has a sheer curtain.

-To determine if your orchid needs watering, stick your finger into the potting media, and if it feels dry then give it a drink.
+To determine if your orchid needs watering, stick your finger into the potting media.
+If it feels dry, then give it a drink.
 When watering, I make sure to soak the medium thoroughly and let any excess water drain out.
 This routine ensures the roots receive hydration while avoiding standing water, which can lead to root rot.

 Phalaenopsis orchids thrive in specialized potting media designed for optimal drainage and airflow.
 I use a mix of pine bark, perlite, and charcoal.
 This combination closely resembles the orchid's natural environment.